circles-learning-labs/ecto_adapters_dynamodb/README.md

 Adds DynamoDB's **ExclusiveStartKey** to the current query, providing a starting offset.

+**:scan_index_forward** :: boolean, *default:* none

+Adds DynamoDB's **ScanIndexForward** to the current query, specifying ascending (true/default) or descending (false) traversal of the index.
+(Quoted from DynamoDB's [documentation](http://docs.aws.amazon.com/sdkfornet1/latest/apidocs/html/P_Amazon_DynamoDBv2_Model_QueryRequest_ScanIndexForward.htm).)

+**:consistent_read** :: boolean, *default:* none

+If set to `true`, then the operation uses strongly consistent reads; otherwise, eventually consistent reads are used.
+Strongly consistent reads are not supported on global secondary indexes.
+If you query a global secondary index with ConsistentRead set to true, you will receive an error message.
+(Quoted from DynamoDB's [documentation](http://docs.aws.amazon.com/sdkfornet1/latest/apidocs/html/P_Amazon_DynamoDBv2_Model_QueryRequest_ConsistentRead.htm).)

 **:recursive** :: boolean, *default:* `true`, except for DynamoDB `scan` where default is `false`

 Fetches all pages recursively and performs the relevant operation on results in the case of *Repo.update_all* and *Repo.delete_all*